eeub03/MLETask/README.md

 Running in VSCode should work natively for recent versions, but if not you can download the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) from the extensions marketplace.

+## Running the Pipeline Script

+There is a pipeline script in `claims_pipeline/src/pipeline.py`.
+In this pipeline, we perform Data collection, cleaning, training and validation.
+Then we produce a model artifact, ready for deployment for inference.

 ## Running GitHub Actions Locally.

 In order to run github actions locally, we can make use of Docker Engine/Desktop, act and Github Local actions.
 This accelerates testing by avoiding committing to main and allowing for debugging of cicd locally.